jacky-lee/r1-connect-demo-Android/README.md

 R1Emitter.getInstance().connect(this); //To make sure the library works correctly it is necessary this line in onCreate() method
 ```

-// TODO Insert sample code from the screenshot:
+// TODO Yuriy - Insert sample code from the screenshot:
 https://raw.github.com/radiumone/r1-connect-demo-Android/master/readme-images/image4.png

 If you want to create your own notifications you have to create a class that implements R1NotificationBuilder interface and write your notification builder like in the example below:

-// TODO Insert sample code from the screenshot:
+// TODO Yuriy - Insert sample code from the screenshot:
 https://raw.github.com/radiumone/r1-connect-demo-Android/master/readme-images/image7.png

 After that add this line just before R1Emitter.getInstance().connect(this) in your application class: